SumoLogic/sumologic-documentation/docs/manage/fields.md

 ### Using Local Configuration

-Installed Collectors can use JSON files to configure their Sources when using [Local Configuration File Management] (../03Send-Data/Sources/03Use-JSON-to-Configure-Sources/Local-Configuration-File-Management.md "Local Configuration File Management").
+Installed Collectors can use JSON files to configure their Sources when using [Local Configuration File Management](/docs/send-data/sources/use-json-configure-sources/local-configuration-file-management).
 Use the `fields` parameter in your JSON configuration to define fields on a Source.

 | Parameter | Type | Required? | Description | Access |
 |--|--|--|--|--|